19hours/sg-statutes/Acts/Administration of Muslim Law Act.md

 [29/2008]

-(4) All sums collected under this section shall be paid to the Majlis.
+(4) All sums collected under this section shall be paid into the Consolidated Fund.

 [29/2008]

+[Act 33 of 2017 wef 01/10/2017]

 ## PART VI